 6.4.2 The participants were invited to consider how the organization and leadership model of GCW will need to evolve once it becomes operational.

-6.4.3 E Charpentier recommended the setup of an executive committee, to decide on tactical topics, between meetings, recommending to include the Chair, Co-Chair, WG Chairs.
+6.4.3 GSG agreed with the setup of an executive committee, to decide on tactical topics, between meetings, recommending to include the Chair, Co-Chair, WG Chairs.

 6.5 Engagement of GCW Focal Points